Falmouth Commodores: The 1960s: A new league, a new park, a new name

 In 1963, the CCBL was reorganized and became officially sanctioned by the NCAA.
 The league would no longer be characterized by "town teams" who fielded mainly Cape Cod residents, but would now be a formal collegiate league.
 Teams began to recruit college players and coaches from an increasingly wide geographic radius.

 The league was originally composed of ten teams, which were divided into Upper Cape and Lower Cape divisions.
 Falmouth joined Wareham, Cotuit, Bourne and Sagamore in the Upper Cape Division.
 In 1964 the Falmouth All-Stars moved from the Falmouth Heights field and began playing home games at Guv Fuller Field.
 The following year, the team's name was changed to the Falmouth Commodores.

 Arnie Allen Diamond at Guv Fuller Field has been home of the Commodores since the 1960s.

 Falmouth was the dominant team in the Cape League from the mid-1960s through the early 1970s.
 Led by CCBL Hall of Fame manager Bill Livesey, Falmouth reached the Cape League championship series six consecutive times beginning in 1966, winning the title in five of six years, including four consecutive titles from 1968 to 1971.

 Livesey's 1966 title team featured CCBL Hall of Fame pitcher Noel Kinski, a three-time all star who had played for Bourne and Sagamore in the previous two seasons.
 Kinski went 7–3 with a 3.15 ERA and was the Upper Cape Division's starting All-Star Game pitcher for Falmouth in 1966.
 The club also featured another Sagamore castoff in University of Connecticut slugger Ron Bugbee, who had won the CCBL MVP award with Sagamore in 1965.
 After finishing the regular season atop the Upper Cape division, the Commodores faced Lower Cape champ Chatham in the best-of-five 1966 title series.
-Falmouth dropped Game 1 at Veteran's Field, but rebounded in Game 2 at home behind a 1–0 complete game shutout by Kinski.
+Falmouth dropped Game 1 at Veterans Field, but rebounded in Game 2 at home behind a 1–0 complete game shutout by Kinski.
 Game 3 was a 7–3 win on the road for Falmouth, setting up a classic series clincher at Guv Fuller Field in Game 4.
 With the Commodores down, 4–3 in the seventh inning, Bugbee, who had so far gone hitless in the series, blasted a two-run homer to put Falmouth up, 5–4.
 Clinging to a one-run lead with no outs and a runner on first in the top of the ninth, Livesey called to the bullpen for Kinski.
 The ace lefty proceeded to pick off the runner, then struck out Chatham all-stars Steve Saradnik and George Greer to give the Commodores the championship.
 The two teams met again for the title in 1967, with Chatham coming out on top.